ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES (Policies)

 Property, Plant and Equipment

 Property, plant and equipment are stated at cost.
 Depreciation of office equipment is computed using the straight-line method over estimated useful lives of 3 to 5 years.
-Refinery assets and buildings are depreciated using the straight-line method over estimated useful lives of 5 to 25 years, however, the refinery will not begin to be depreciated until its retrofitting has been completed and it is ready for operations.
+Refinery assets and buildings are depreciated using the straight-line method over estimated useful lives of 5 to 25 years.
+However, the refinery will not begin to be depreciated until its retrofitting has been completed and it is ready for operations.
 Normal maintenance and repair items are charged to operating costs and are expensed as incurred.
-The cost and accumulated depreciation of property and equipment sold or otherwise retired are removed from the accounts and gain or loss on disposition is reflected in the statement of operations.
+The cost and accumulated depreciation of property, plant and equipment sold or otherwise retired are removed from the accounts and any gain or loss on disposition is reflected in the statement of operations.
 Interest on borrowings related to the retrofitting of the Bakersfield Biorefinery is being capitalized, which will continue until the refinery is available for commercial use.
-During the year ended December 31, 2020, $10.2 million of interest has been capitalized, and is included in property and equipment, net on the accompanying December 31, 2020 balance sheet.
+During the quarter ended March 31, 2021, $5.0 million of interest was capitalized, and is included in property, plant and equipment, net, for a total of $15.2 million of capitalized interest for the project.

 In accordance with U.S. GAAP for the impairment or disposal of long-lived assets, the carrying values of intangible assets and other long-lived assets are reviewed on a regular basis for the existence of facts or circumstances that may suggest impairment.
 The Company recognizes impairment when the aggregate of the expected undiscounted future cash flows is less than the carrying amount of the asset.
 Impairment losses, if any, are measured as the excess of the carrying amount of the asset over its estimated fair value.
-During the year ended December 31, 2020 and 2019, there were no impairment losses recognized on long-lived assets.
+During the quarters ended March 31, 2021 and March 31, 2020, there were no impairment losses recognized on long-lived assets.

-We began capitalizing pre-acquisition costs once we determined that the acquisition of the Bakersfield Biorefinery project was probable, which was in April 2019 when both the Bakersfield Biorefinery purchase agreement and the product offtake agreement were signed.
-We capitalized those costs that were directly identifiable with the specific property and those costs that would be capitalized if the property were already acquired.
+We began capitalizing pre-acquisition costs once we determined that the acquisition of the Bakersfield Biorefinery project was probable, which was in April of 2019 when the product offtake agreement was signed.
+We capitalized those costs directly identifiable with the specific property and those costs that would be capitalized if the property were already acquired.
 Upon the acquisition of the Bakersfield Biorefinery, these capitalized pre-acquisition costs, which totaled $3.2 million, were reclassified to property and equipment.

 |Debt Issuance Costs